knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

 ## Before you begin

-- A Kubernetes cluster with [Knative Serving](../../../../install/README.md) and [Knative Eventing](../../../getting-started.md#installing-knative-eventing) installed.
+- A Kubernetes cluster with [Knative Eventing](../../../getting-started.md#installing-knative-eventing) installed.
 - [Docker](https://www.docker.com) installed and running on your local machine, and a Docker Hub account configured (we'll use it for a container registry).